-The most recent pension vehicle — supplementary pension savings — became effective January 1, 2013.
+The most recent pension vehicle — supplementary pension savings — became effective on January 1, 2013.
 It substitutes the supplementary pension insurance, which has been closed to newcomers since December 1, 2012.
-Participants already in the scheme can continue savings under the previous arrangement, but must stay with the existing provider.
+Participants already in the scheme can continue savings under the previous arrangement but must stay with the existing provider.
 Those willing to change providers must accept the conditions of supplementary pension savings, governed by Law 427/2011.

 Group Life and Accident Benefit

 Typically provided by multinational companies, group insurance usually covers death from any cause, AD&D, and total permanent disability.
 The insured amount is generally set as a multiple annual salary (1 or 2 or more).
 All employees are eligible.
 The employer fully covers the premium, and the premium paid by the employer is taxable income for the employee.

 Flexible benefit plans are common, usually for multinational pharmaceutical and IT companies.
 Each employee has a budget and can spend it based on their preferences for benefits offered by the employer.